marcduiker/azure-functions-university/lessons/dotnet6/deployment/README.md

         --access-tier Hot
     ```

-    > 📝 __Tip__ - Storage Account names need to be unique within Azure and have quite some [restrictions on the length and the characters](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview#naming-storage-accounts) that can be used.
-You can check the Storage Account name before you create the account via: `az storage account check-name --name "myfirstfunctionst"`.
+    > 📝 __Tip__ - Storage Account names need to be unique within Azure and have quite some [restrictions on the length and the characters](https://docs.microsoft.com/azure/storage/common/storage-account-create?tabs=azure-portal#basics-tab) that can be used.
+You can check the Storage Account name before you create the account via: `az storage account check-name --name "afudeploymentst"`.

     > ❔ __Question__ - Investigate the other arguments of this command, such as, `sku`, `kind` and `access-tier`.
 What do they mean?